pycalphad/pycalphad/INSTALLING.rst

    pip install pycalphad

-A reccomended best practice is to install pycalphad into a virtual environment.
+A recommended best practice is to install pycalphad into a virtual environment.
 To create an environment called ``pycalphad-env`` on Linux and macOS/OSX:

 .. code-block:: bash